 A film that is not destined towards those that love action and thriller movies.
-“Tokyo Family” is a simple, small story full of tiny details that make it absolutely wonderful.
-I remember the times when I escaped watching this kind of movies, because I used to find them slow or boring, gladly that changed for myself and that’s all thanks to this kind of movies that go through life moments that could happen to any of us.
+Tokyo Family is a simple, small story full of tiny details that make it absolutely wonderful.
+I remember the time I used to escape watching this kind of movies, because I used to find them slow or boring.
+Gladly, that changed for myself and that’s all thanks to movies likes this one.
+Those that go through life moments that could happen to any of us.

-This version is based in Tokyo Story, a 1953 movie that sadly I haven’t watched, so I will stay with what I did see for now, and what this version brings to my mind.
+This version is based in Tokyo Story, a 1953 movie that sadly I haven’t watched.
+So I will stay with what I did see for now, and what this version brings to my mind.

 The day the elders come to visit the city, what do the family do with them, how do they feel, what are their real intentions.
 It’s a movie about life.